Upper bounds for the largest components in critical inhomogeneous random graphs: Introduction

 \section{Introduction}

 During the last few decades, much attention in the field of random graphs has been devoted to create models capable of capturing the complexity of real-world networks.
 In \cite{New} it has been observed that many real-world networks are \textit{inhomogeneous}, in the sense that they may contain distinct groups of vertices behaving differently from a probabilistic point of view.

 Inhomogeneous random graphs are random graph models in which edges are present independently and the probability of presence of a given edge depends on the vertices incident to it.
-Such random graphs were studied extensively in the seminal paper by Bollobás, Janson and Riordan \cite{BJR}.
-In their paper (see Theorem 3.1 in \cite{BJR}) the size of the largest components was analysed in the sub- and super-critical regimes.
-The class of models studied in \cite{BJR} is very general and includes previous inhomogeneous random graphs like the one introduced in \cite{BJR2} by the same authors.
+Such random graphs were studied extensively in the seminal paper by Bollob\'as, Janson and Riordan \cite{BJR}.
+In this paper (see Theorem 3.1 in \cite{BJR}) the size of the largest components was analysed in the sub- and super-critical regimes.
+The class of models studied in \cite{BJR} is very general and includes previous inhomogeneous random graphs like the one introduced in \cite{BJR2}.